zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 ## Introduction

 When you install and configure Oracle Database, certain operations must be performed by the `root` user.
-Starting with Oracle Database 19c, the Oracle Universal Installer includes an option to run configuration scripts automatically for you as the `root` user.
-It also includes the option run the scripts as a sudo user, which gives the specified user root permissions when running the scripts.
+Starting with Oracle Database 19c, the Oracle Universal Installer includes options for automatically running the configuration scripts.
+You can choose to run them as the `root` user, which requires you to know the `root` user password.
+Or, you can choose to run the scripts as a sudo user (password is also required), which gives the specified user root permissions when running the scripts.

 Setting up permissions for configuration scripts to run without user intervention can simplify database installation and help avoid inadvertent permission errors.
 If you prefer, you can still choose to run the scripts manually, like you would do for an Oracle Database 18c installation.

-This lab shows you how to install Oracle Database 19c with the new option to run configuration scripts automatically as a sudo user.
-You also examine the response file and resulting container database (CDB) and pluggable database (PDB).
+This lab shows you how to install Oracle Database 19c with the new option to run configuration scripts automatically with an `oracle` sudo user.
+You also examine the response file after you complete the installation as well as the resulting container database (CDB) and pluggable database (PDB).

 Estimated Lab Time: 30 minutes

 ### Objectives

-- Download the Oracle Database 19c installation ZIP file to your local computer
+In this lab, you learn how to do the following:

-- Upload the Oracle Database 19c installation ZIP file to object storage in Oracle Cloud Infrastructure
+- Stage the Oracle Database 19c ZIP file installer in object storage in Oracle Cloud Infrastructure
 - Run the Oracle Database Preinstaller
 - Create an `oracle` user account and two groups (`dba` and `oinstall`) on your compute instance
 - Allow the `oracle` user to perform any operation as `root`
 - Create the Oracle base and Oracle inventory directories
 - Download the Oracle Database 19c installation ZIP file to a `stage` directory on your compute instance
 - Create an OFA-compliant Oracle home directory and extract the Oracle Database 19c installation ZIP file into that directory
-- Increase the swap space on your compute instance
 - Install the database software by using the Oracle Database Setup Wizard
 - Review the response file
 - Discover the container database (CDB) and pluggable database (PDB)